-Data type Notes Example data type char Character data containing from 1 to 5 characters are stored using the 'char' data type. char(1) char(5) varchar Character data containing 6 or more characters are stored using the 'varchar' data type.
+Data type Data type Notes char Character data containing from 1 to 5 characters a stored using the 'char' data type. char(1) char(5) varchar Character data containing 6 or more characters are stored using the 'varchar' data type.
 The maximum length of a SYSPRO column of type 'varchar' is 3000 characters.
-Trailing spaces are removed when SYSPRO programs store 'varchar' data. varchar(6) varchar(15) varchar(255) varchar(1000) varchar(max) Character data containing potentially over 8000 characters.
+Trailing spaces are removed when SYSPRO programs store 'varchar' data. varchar(max) varchar(max) Character data containing potentially over 8000 characters.
 For example, can be used to store XML strings.
-Trailing spaces are removed. varchar(max)
+Trailing spaces are removed.

 Data type Notes Example data type varbinary Binary data can be stored using the 'varbinary' datatype.
 This is preferred over 'varchar' when the data contains non-readable character data.
-The maximum length of a SYSPRO column of type 'varbinary' is 3000 characters. varbinary(60) varbinary(max) Binary data containing a potentially large number of characters.
-For example, can be used to store encrypted strings. varbinary(max) decimal Numeric data containing between 1 and 19 integers and from 0 to 6 decimals is stored in this exact precision numeric data type.
-In some cases, SYSPRO stores times as an 8-digit numeric field with a format of: HHMMSSFF - Hours, Minutes, Seconds, Fractions of a second (hundredths of a second) decimal(1,0) decimal(8,0) decimal(12,0) decimal(15,0) decimal(8,5) decimal(14,2) decimal(18,6) bit Flags or indicators that can be yes/no or true/false can be stored using the bit datatype.
-Range: 0 or 1 bit tinyint Very small integers can be stored using the tinyint datatype.
-Range: 0 to 255 tinyint smallint smallintSmall integers can be stored using the smallint datatype.
-Range: -32,768 to +32,767 int int Large integers can be stored using the int datatype.
-Range: -2,147,483,648 to +2,147,483,647 bigint bigintVery large integers can be stored using the bigint datatype.
-Range: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807 uniqueidentifier Globally Unique IDs (known as GUIDs) are stored as type 'uniqueidentifier'.
-In SYSPRO 8 these are used in various places such as for Contact Management 'ContactId' columns and in the eSignature log for storing GUIDs passed from a 3 rd party application. uniqueidentifier
+The maximum length of a SYSPRO column of type 'varbinary' is 3000 characters. varbinary(max) Binary data containing a potentially large number of characters.
+For example, can be used to store encrypted strings. varbinary(max) and from 0 to 6 decimals is stored in this exact precision numeric data type.
+In some cases, SYSPRO stores times as an 8-digit numeric field with a format of: HHMMSSFF - Hours, Minutes, Seconds, Fractions of a second decimal(1,0) decimal(8,0) decimal(12,0) decimal(15,0) decimal(8,5) decimal(14,2) decimal(18,6) bit Flags or indicators that can be yes/no or true/false can be stored using the bit datatype.
+Range: 0 or 1 tinyint Very small integers can be stored using the tinyint datatype.
+Range: 0 to 255 smallint Small integers can be stored using the smallint datatype.
+Range: -32,768 to +32,767 int Large integers can be stored using the int datatype.
+Range: -2,147,483,648 to +2,147,483,647 bigint Very large integers can be stored using the bigint datatype.
+Range: -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807 bigint uniqueidentifier Globally Unique IDs (known as GUIDs) are stored as type 'uniqueidentifier'.
+In SYSPRO 8 these are used in various places such as for Contact Management 'Contactld' columns and in the eSignature log for storing GUIDs passed from a 3 rd party application. uniqueidentifier

-Data type Notes Example data type datetime All dates are stored using the 'datetime' data type as this is compatible with all supported version of SQL Server.
+Data type Data type Notes datetime All dates are stored using the 'datetime' data type as this is compatible with all supported version of SQL Server.
 In some cases, SYSPRO stores the time portion in a separate column and only uses the 'datetime' column to store the date part.
 In this case the time is always stored using an 8-digit decimal field.
 Also, in this case, you must NOT place a non-zero value into the time part of the datetime column.
 Alternatively, SYSPRO can store both a date and time in the 'datetime' column.
 In this case the full precision of the time can be stored - this is to 1/1000 th of a second where the last digit is limited to 0, 3 or 7.
-When not part of the primary key a 'datetime' column can be NULL indicating none or another special value. datetime timestamp This is a database-wide unique number generated by SQL server and used for concurrency control.
-All SYSPRO tables have a column named 'TimeStamp' with this data type. timestamp
+When not part of the primary key a 'datetime' column can be NULL indicating none or another special value. datetime timestamp timestamp This is a database-wide unique number generated by SQL server and used for concurrency control.
+All SYSPRO tables have a column named 'TimeStamp' with this data type.